Run owner-held inventory without spreadsheets, handoffs, or guesswork.

 Reps warehousing consigned product and shipping to distributors, OEMs, and end users.

-- Partitioned inventory per line card, so stock stays clean between manufacturers
+- Partitioned inventory per line card, so stock stays clean between supply partners

 - Order-release workflow that mirrors how your office already hands work to the warehouse

-- Monthly reports your manufacturers will read — and won't email back about
+- Monthly reports your supply partners will read — and won't email back about

 Independent distributors